Discover how business insurance works in the Netherlands, from personal policies to income protection and liability insurance.

 The policy, however, will not cover everything you are responsible for.
-If your work turns out to be of a poor quality and the client claims compensation, you cannot recover this from your insurance company.
-Claims arising from breaches of contract are also not compensated by the insurance company.
+If your work is poor quality and the client claims compensation, you cannot recover this from your insurance.
+Claims arising from breaches of contract are also not eligible for compensation from the insurance company.

 Professional liability insurance

 If you are a professional, your client may suffer damages as a result of inaccurate acting or incorrect information on your part.